bytesculptor097/RV32IM/README.md

 endmodule
 ```
 ## Operations
-Use the following table's hex code for changing the opeartion in the instruction memory:-
+Use the following table's hex code for changing the operation in the instruction memory:-

 | Mnemonic | Format | Example Operands     | 32-bit Hex Code | Description                            |
 |----------|--------|----------------------|------------------|----------------------------------------|